scalaz/scalaz/README.md

 * Type class instances have been organized to avoid ambiguity, a problem that arises when instances are dependent on other instances (for example, `Monoid[(A, B)]`)
-* Use of implicit views to provide access to Scalaz functionality as extension methods has been been segregated to `scalaz.syntax`, and can be imported selectively, and need not be used at all.
+* Use of implicit views to provide access to Scalaz functionality as extension methods has been segregated to `scalaz.syntax`, and can be imported selectively, and need not be used at all.
 * Related functions are defined in the type class trait, to support standalone usage of the type class.
 In Scalaz 6, these were defined in `Identity`, `MA`, or `MAB`.